 Later during the teams visit to Holland Niessen discovered in the archives in Leiden newspaper clippings at the end of the 19th century about Wilhelmina van Lawick van Pabst, a Chinese lady married to a Dutchman who had an atelier in Jogjakarta where King Rama V was brought and from whom he purchased several batiks.
 “Her strength lay in her blues which were extremely vibrant and dark which they have remained till today.
 There are nearly no batiks by Van Lawick van Pabst in existence other than those in the collection of Rama V. So, they really are important historical artifacts in the history of batik,” commented Mariah Waworuntu.

 “Van Lawick van Pabstproduced batiks from the late 19th century till about the turn of the century or very early 20th century,” explained Judi Achjadi.
-“Mrs Van Zuylen on the other hand continued producing batik until her death in 1946.
+“Mrs Van Zuylen (the most famous producer of Batik Belanda) on the other hand continued producing batik until her death in 1946.
 So, she produced batiks for nearly half a century.
 Clearly there were far more Van Zuylen batik created and so many more also survived.
-Her batiks were sold everywhere: in the Malays areas of eastern Sumatra, Riau and Siak, in Singapore and Malaysia, in northern Sulawesi and many other places.
-Van Lawick van Pabst batiks were mainly bought by the Dutch and went into some of the royal collections.
-He had Van Lawick van Pabst batiks but no Van Zuylen or Metz batiks because he never went to Pekalongan.
+Her batiks were sold everywhere: in the Malay areas of Eastern Sumatra, Riau and Siak, in Singapore and Malaysia, in northern Sulawesi and many other places.
+Van Lawick van Pabst’s batiks were mainly bought by the Dutch and went into some of the royal collections.
+King Rama V had Van Lawick van Pabst batiks but no Van Zuylen or Metz batiks because he never went to Pekalongan.
 This is why it is not a complete collection although it is a very valuable and interesting one.”

 Three members of the Thai royal family have been involved with Indonesian textiles and have thereby influenced both Thai and Indonesian textiles, namely HM King Rama V, HM Queen Sirikit and HRH Princess Sirindhorn.
 A Royal Treasure: The Javanese Batik Collection of King Chulalongkorn of Siam, is a very important exhibition.
 Not only for batik or for Thailand and Indonesia but for ASEAN as a whole which really should stress such links between ASEAN member states.
 The question that obviously comes to mind is why there is no plan to make this into a travelling exhibition.
 Not merely to Indonesia and fellow ASEAN states but also to Australia, Europe, America and other Asian countries.
 It will not only promote Thailand and Indonesia – but also ASEAN cultural traditions.
 With the Indonesian government’s new cultural strategy as the basis for our foreign policy, supporting this exhibition would make eminent sense – as would ASEAN providing funding for this truly important historical ASEAN cultural exhibition.
 (Tamalia Alisjahbana)